-Staff requests the Finance and Administration Committee recommend Board adoption of Resolution 15-2024, codifying the results from the 2024 review of the LAVTA organization and salary bands as required by the LAVTA Human Resources Policy.
+The Finance and Administration Committee recommends that the Board adopt Resolution 15-2024, codifying the results from the 2024 review of the LAVTA organization and salary bands as required by the LAVTA Human Resources Policy.

 LAVTA's Human Resources Policy states that "As part of the annual budget approval process, salary ranges will be established in accordance with procedures in the Human Resources Manual, which includes adherence to the Executive Director Compensation Policy and an annual salary survey for all established positions within the Authority."
 LAVTA also reviews the organization for any changes that have occurred over the last fiscal year or that are recommended to the Board for the next fiscal year.
 The FY 2025 org chart is included as Attachment 1.